Ford Konno: Careers

 After graduating from Ohio State University, Konno worked as a high school teacher and swimming coach on the island of Kauai, Hawaii, and later became division manager for an equity life insurance company.
-In 1972 he was inducted into the International Swimming Hall of Fame.
-Earlier he married a fellow 1952 Olympic medalist Evelyn Kawamoto; they have two daughters.
+Semi-retired by 1992, Konno continued to live in Hawaii and still did occasional sales work for Investor's Equity Life Insurance, while also working for Hawaiian Isle Distributors and Brown and Williamson Tobacco Company.